Skip to main content

 Overview

 Communities are parent groups that contain linked subgroups.
 They use the w:g2 IQ namespace for mutations and MEX (GraphQL) for metadata queries.
-This guide covers creating communities, linking and unlinking subgroups, querying subgroup metadata, and identifying group types within a community hierarchy.
+This guide covers creating communities, linking and unlinking subgroups, querying subgroup metadata, identifying group types, sending encrypted reactions to Community Announcement Groups, and posting channel comments.

 Accessing the Community API